matrix-org/matrix-rust-sdk/labs/setup-pattern.md

-  - This would be done during setup instead of a run phase to make: a. make sure the operator sees it, and b. if the operator forgets to point the bot's state directories to a persistent file system, it has already taken note of the recovery information separately, and so the problem with a wedged / lost E2EE state can be resolved as long as they still have access to that information.
+  - This would be done during setup instead of a run phase to make: a. make sure the operator sees it, and b. if the operator forgets to point the bot's state directories to a persistent file system, it has already taken note of the recovery information separately, and so the problem with a lost E2EE state can be resolved as long as they still have access to that information.

 ## Extra Notes